What are the Costs of Divorce?

 - Working with your spouse and/or their attorney to avoid unnecessary litigation

 - Offering alternative conflict resolution methods including mediation

 - Settling differences outside of court so that you may file for uncontested divorce when possible

 - Offering legal solutions which address your individual needs and concerns rather than trying to force your legal proceedings into a cookie-cutter solution

 - Facilitating an environment of communication, cooperation, and working towards a mutually beneficial outcome which recognizes and addresses the needs and concerns of all parties involved

 At the end of the day, avoiding a lengthy courtroom legal battle is the best way to keep the expenses of your divorce down.
 Some expenses may be unavoidable, but when working with experienced attorneys, you can rest assured that you are not paying more than you need to protect your family’s future.

 Contact our Divorce and Family Law Attorneys Today

 At Jacobs Berger, our divorce and family law attorneys take pride in offering reasonably priced legal service for our clients in Morris County towns such as Madison, Randolph, Morristown, Dover, East Hanover, Denville, Tewksbury, and across Northern New Jersey.
 Our firm views each divorce case we take as a new opportunity to help build a secure foundation for the future of our client and their family.
 We understand that divorce is more than dollars and cents, and we strive to serve the financial, the personal, and the emotional needs of our clients going through a difficult time.

-If you have any questions or concerns when it comes to divorce and the associated costs, please contact us online or over the phone by calling our Morristown, NJ office at 9733544551 today for a comprehensive and confidential case assessment regarding your case and how we can best serve your needs.
+If you have any questions or concerns when it comes to divorce and the associated costs, please contact us online or over the phone by calling our Morristown, NJ office at 973-354-4551 today for a strategic planning session regarding your case and how we can best serve your needs.